Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 The soft theorem for the two-body-scattering in-in correlator is\footnote{Such a soft theorem for the two-body scattering can be inferred \textit{e.g} from the result of Ref.~\cite{Saha:2019tub}: the leading soft theorem is given by

 where $n$ and $m$ are the number of incoming and outgoing particles, respectively (either massive or massless; for the incoming particles the $p_i$ are intended as \textit{minus} their momenta).
 As our focus on the two-body scattering, we have to sum over the momenta of the incoming and outgoing massive states.
-During the scattering process, an certain amount of radiation is emitted and its total momentum is fixed by momentum conservation.
-Requiring gauge invariance to hold in the soft limit, fixes the fifth term to be of the form in Eq.~\eqref{eq:leading_soft}.
+During the scattering process, a certain amount of radiation is emitted and its total momentum is fixed by momentum conservation.
+Requiring gauge invariance to hold in the soft limit, fixes the fifth term to be of the form in Eq.~\eqref{eq:leading_soft}, where $\rho(K)$ is the energy spectrum, given by modulus squared of the waveform (see Ref.~\cite{Georgoudis:2025vkk} for a recent discussion).
 Note also that we work in a mostly-minus metric convention while Ref.~\cite{Saha:2019tub} has the opposite, mostly-plus metric convention. }

-where $p_{1,2}^\mu$ are the two incoming matter momenta, $p_{1,2}^{\prime \mu}$ are their (exact) outgoing momenta, and $K^\mu$ is the four-momentum carried by the emitted radiation during the scattering process.
+where $p_{1,2}^\mu$ are the two incoming matter momenta, $p_{1,2}^{\prime \mu}$ are (exact) outgoing momenta, and $K^\mu$ is the four-momentum carried by the emitted radiation during the scattering process.
 The outgoing matter momenta are determined by the details of the interactions between the two bodies, and we will not need their precise form, which is known only perturbatively.
 For example, at leading order in Newton's constant

 More generally, momentum conservation relates the incoming and outgoing momenta as

 It is convenient to introduce the shorthand notation $Q_i^\mu$'s to collectively denote all incoming and outgoing momenta, and $s_i$ as the signs in front of each term in Eq.~\eqref{eq:leading_soft} ($+1$ for the incoming momenta, $-1$ for the outgoing ones).
 The leading term in the soft expansion of the source is then